jwasham/c-note/README.md

 ### Books

-- The C Programming Language 2nd Edition (1988) http://www.amazon.com/The-Programming-Language-Brian-Kernighan/dp/0131103628
+- The C Programming Language 2nd Edition (1988): http://www.amazon.com/The-Programming-Language-Brian-Kernighan/dp/0131103628
+- The C Answer Book: Solutions to the Exercises in 'The C Programming Language,' Second Edition: http://www.amazon.com/The-Answer-Book-Solutions-Programming/dp/0131096532
+- More solutions to exercises in The C Programming Language: https://github.com/anotherlin/tcpl

 ### Algorithms in C